Text Box:

 Acknowledgements and feedback

-Author and contact for feedback and questions: Luca Canali - Luca.Canali@cern.ch
+Author and contact: Luca Canali - Luca.Canali@cern.ch

-CERN-IT Spark and data analytics services
+CERN-IT Spark and Data Analytics Services

-Former contributors: Riccardo Castellotti, Prasanth Kothuri
+Former contributors: R. Castellotti, P. Kothuri

 Many thanks to CERN Technical Training for their collaboration and support